 Overview of Wedge Flugelhorn Mouthpieces

-* Tops are available in silver or gold plated brass, black Delrin, clear Acrylic plastic.
+Tops are available in silver plated brass, black delrin, clear acrylic plastic, and our new hybrid configuration.

 Naming of Rim Diameters